-- 1. With a lived experience of mental distress, or suicidal crisis and live in the South Eastern Sydney Local Health District (SESLHD) catchment area. - 2.
-Their families, carers and support people. - 3.
-Staff, students and volunteers of the South Eastern Sydney Local Health District. - 4.
-Staff of the Recovery & Wellbeing College partner organisations. - 5.
-Students of the University of NSW and Randwick TAFE who meet either criteria 1, 2 or 3 (student ID to be provided on enrolment).
+- With a lived experience of mental distress, or suicidal crisis and live in the South Eastern Sydney Local Health District (SESLHD) catchment area. - Their families, carers and support people. - Other residents of South Eastern Sydney Local Health District catchment area. - Staff, students and volunteers of the South Eastern Sydney Local Health District. - Staff of the Recovery & Wellbeing College partner organisations.